dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

     print(f"I received {x}!")
 ```

-Kinda weird in a glance, like what is the yield doing on a right side of an assignment?
+Kinda weird in a glance, what is the yield doing on a right side of an assignment?

 I said a coroutine would take a values in.
 So what we'll do here is send a value through the yield placing it in x.
 The way we're going to do that is by the `send` method (provided by the beloved pep-342).